- Ground Production

 Plant bulbs or through division in the fall and the first growth might be as early as March.
 Divide clumps every three years.
 Harvest the outside leaves first.
 Every 4-6 weeks during the growing season, the plants can be harvested.
 Harvest fairly frequently, even if not needed, for best plant growth.

 Chives grow well both in the ground and in containers, indoors and outside.
 However, they are susceptible to powdery mildew, downy mildew, rusts and onion smut.
-So, when growing Chives indoors, carefully monitor the amount of water applied as to not increase the chances of disease.
+So, when growing Chives indoors, carefully monitor the amount of water applied so as to not increase the chances of disease.

 The leaves of Coriandrums are called “cilantro” while the seeds are coriander.
 As part of the Carrot family, Coriandrum is an annual that grows between one to three feet tall and 4-12” wide.
 Growth is best in full sun with moist but not constantly wet soil.
 The foliage is aromatic and the plants have economic and culinary uses.
 Flowering takes place in summer.